xma711/notebook/linux/gnuplot/README.md

 Alternative
 ----------------

-Or i can use python matplotlib for plotting.
+Or we can use python matplotlib for plotting.